Skip to main content

 Some agreements signed with other Public Administrations for the transfer of data also contemplate the obtainment of information in the power of those Administrations concerning taxpayers' assets, rights, incomes or activities which enable the Tax Agency to improve the services provided to taxpayers to promote the voluntary fulfillment of their tax obligations and, above all, the fight against tax fraud.
 These agreements also usually include other forms of collaboration which go beyond the exchange of data.

-Among these agreements for the exchange of information and other forms of collaboration, those signed by the Tax Agency with the General Treasury of Social Security, the Labor Inspection, the General Directorate of the Cadastre, the General Directorate of Traffic, the General Council of Notaries stand out. , the College of Registrars, the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offenses (SEPBLAC), the National Institute of Statistics, the Autonomous Communities of the common regime, the Foral Treasurys and the Spanish Federation of Municipalities and Provinces.
+Among these agreements for the exchange of information and other forms of collaboration, the most notable are those signed by the Tax Agency with the General Treasury of Social Security, the Labour Inspectorate, the General Directorate of Cadastre, the General Directorate of Traffic, the General Council of Notaries, the College of Registrars, the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC), the National Institute of Statistics, the Autonomous Communities of the common regime, the Foral Treasuries and the Spanish Federation of Municipalities and Provinces.
 Collaboration with the Autonomous Communities of the common regime is described in greater detail in section 4.2.5.

-As a result of this collaboration, the Agency, in addition to providing information of interest for the development of the powers of such organizations, received, during 2018, information relevant to the performance of its functions.
+As a result of this collaboration, the Agency, in addition to providing information of interest for the development of the competences of these bodies, received, during 2018, information relevant to the performance of its functions.

-Without being exhaustive, Social Security responded to more than 14 million requests for asset information for collection management, as well as more than 105,800 requests about work income satisfied by more than 62,300 payers; Reciprocally, the Agency received information on the registrations and cancellations of companies and workers, the censuses of companies at 31 December, the predecessor and successors companies, the contributions of self-employed workers, the contributions of working mothers and those applying for family deductions, the contribution accounts of certain debtors to the Public Treasury, the research staff with deductions in their Social Security, as well as monthly information of the TC1 models.
+Without being exhaustive, Social Security handled more than 14 million requests for information on assets for tax purposes, as well as more than 105,800 requests on work income paid by more than 62,300 payers; Reciprocally, the Agency received information on the registrations and cancellations of companies and workers, the censuses of companies at 31 December, the predecessor and successors companies, the contributions of self-employed workers, the contributions of working mothers and those applying for family deductions, the contribution accounts of certain debtors to the Public Treasury, the research staff with deductions in their Social Security, as well as monthly information of the TC1 models.
 The Directorate-General of the Land Registry was provided with information on census and properties; and, in return, the censuses of urban and rustic properties and those of special characteristics were received, in addition to the real estate transactions registered in notaries' offices and Land Registries.

 Substantial information is also received weekly from the Department of Motor Vehicles on registrations, withdrawals and transfers of vehicles; and, monthly, from both the General Council of the Notarial Profession on notarial certifications and from the Banco de España on operations included in its Circulars 1/2012 and 4/2012, relating respectively to economic transactions with foreign countries declared by financial institutions and to economic transactions and balances of financial assets and liabilities declared by Spanish residents.